 Senator Adam Morfeld is a 5th generation Nebraskan born into a Marine Corps family.
 The son of a single mother for many years, Adam learned the importance of hard work and dedication, and learned the value of effective policies that support Nebraskans like his mom.

-Adam managed a grocery store stockroom for several years and worked part-time for his local newspaper while attending community college.
+Before serving in the Legislature Adam managed a grocery store stockroom for several years and worked part-time for his local newspaper while attending community college.
 He then worked his way through college and law school at the University of Nebraska-Lincoln.

 Adam, his wife Rachel and their dog Lily

 In 2014 Adam was elected to the Nebraska Legislature to represent Northeast Lincoln, winning 68 percent of the vote.
 He was re-elected in 2018 to a second term.
 He serves on the Education and Judiciary Committees where he focuses his legislative work on criminal justice issues and school policy.
 He also served on the Department of Corrections Special Investigative Committee.
 As a member of the Judiciary Committee for the last seven years, Senator Morfeld has introduced, co-sponsored and passed numerous criminal justice laws that keep you and your family safe.
 In addition to his extensive work on criminal justice issues, Senator Morfeld introduced and passed into law over 25 pieces of legislation focused on ending surprise medical bills, protecting Nebraskans’ online privacy, providing protections to ensure people receive emergency treatment for drug and alcohol overdoses, and addressing sexual assault issues.